 Insect Control: Check for white grubs, spittlebugs, mole crickets, and others.
 Control if necessary.
 See fact sheets: EIIS/TO-9 Whitegrub Management in Turfgrass, EIIS/TO-1, Mole Cricket Management for the Home Lawn, EIIS/TO-16 Two-lined Spittlebug.

 Irrigation: Water to prevent drought stress.
 Centipedegrass grows best with about 1 inch of water per week.
 Sandy soils often require more frequent applications, such as ½ inch of water every third day.

 Weed Control: Apply postemergence herbicides as needed for control of summer annual and perennial broadleaf weeds such as knotweed and spurge.
-Use Vantage T&O (sethoxydim) to control grassy weeds such as crabgrass and goosegrass.
+Use sethoxydim (such as, Arrest or Segment herbicides) to control grassy weeds such as crabgrass and goosegrass.
 Centipedegrass is sensitive to certain herbicides, such as 2,4-D, so follow label directions and use with caution.
 Do not apply herbicides unless grass and weeds are growing actively and are not suffering from drought stress.